Intelligent Document Q&A System

 What is RAG?

-RAG (Retrieval-Augmented Generation) solves a fundamental problem: LLMs like GPT-4 only know what they were trained on.
+RAG (Retrieval-Augmented Generation) solves a fundamental problem: LLMs only know what they were trained on.
 They can't answer questions about your private documents, recent events, or company data.

 RAG fixes this by: